Grama Bay: Name

 The name of the bay is closely associated with the engraved inscriptions in the surrounding coastal cliffs; Grama for the Greek word for 'letter'.
 It is also referred to as Gram(m)ata, the plural form of 'Gram(m)a' from the inscriptions of thanksgiving left by Greek, Roman and medieval sailors in honour of the Dioscuri, Castor and Pollux, and other patrons.

 Human history

-In antiquity the bay of Grama was the only safe cove along the coast west of the Ceraunian Mountains.
+In antiquity the bay of Grama was a cove along the Chaonian coast west of the Ceraunian Mountains.
 The bay is home to precious archaeological, historical and cultural values, as it served as an important harbour and shelter for those sailing along the coast during classical antiquity.
 On the vertical cliffs and rocks, there are numerous carved inscriptions in Ancient Greek, Latin and Medieval Greek.
 This kind of inscriptions were known in antiquity as euploia (ευπλοϊα) inscriptions.

 During the Second World War, it was used as a base for the Special Operations Executive.